ZichaoXiong/Recession/README.md

 Such a project could be further developed in the future.
 Hyper-parameters can be chosen more carefully (i.e., using 18 months data to predict recession in 3 months) to get better scores.
 Also it might be possible to build more complex neural network models that can recognize recession patterns by inputting single variable economics plots.

+## References

+1. Moro, S., Cortez, P., & Rita, P. (2014).
+A data-driven approach to predict the success of bank telemarketing. *Decision Support Systems*, *62*, 22-31.

 ## Appendix: Joke about Weather

 > Fall was upon a remote reservation when the Indian tribe asked their new Chief what the coming winter was going to be like.
 The modern day Chief had never been taught the secrets of the ancients.
 When he looked at the sky he couldn't tell what the winter was going to be like.